Vladimir Vauhnik

-Vladimir Vauhnik (1896—1955) was Yugoslav military officer of Slovenian extraction.
-Vauhnik is most notable for his Counterintelligence activities before and during World War II that could have changed the course of the war.
+Vladimir Vauhnik (24 June 1896 – 31 May 1955) was a Yugoslav military officer of Slovenian extraction.
+Vauhnik is most notable for his counterintelligence activities before and during World War II that could have changed the course of the war.

 Early life

 Vauhnik was born on 24 June 1896 in Svetinje, Austria-Hungary (modern-day Slovenia) into a patriotic Slovenian family and was drawn to the military even as a young boy.
-He completed First Gymnasium in Maribor, became a cadet, and later enrolled in the Theresian Military Academy near Vienna.
+He graduated from College Preparatory High School No. 1 in Maribor, became a cadet, and later enrolled in the Theresian Military Academy near Vienna.
 His parents were teachers.